Savory | Nutty | Cocoa

-Motmot is named after the stunning national bird of Nicaragua, the Motmot (Turquoise-browed motmot), or its common name, Guardabarranco.
+Motmot is named after the stunning national bird of Nicaragua, the Turquoise-browed Motmot, or its common name, Guardabarranco (literally meaning cliff or ravine guardian).